-In 2010 I began working on large-scroll paintings, and since 2016 I have started exploring the form of painting installation, in which unstretched scrolls of paintings create a three-dimensional, overlapping experience for the viewing audience.
+In 2010 I began working on large-scroll paintings, and since 2016 I started exploring the form of painting installation, in which unstretched scrolls of paintings create a three-dimensional, overlapping experience for the viewing audience.
 Instead of standing in front of a painting, the visitors step into one.
-The scrolls of painting hang from ceiling to floor, surrounding the gallery, leading the viewers into a unique visual world that presents the challenging painting process and reveals its complexity and beauty.
+The scrolls can hang from ceiling to floor, surrounding the gallery, leading the viewers into a unique visual world that presents the challenging painting process and reveals its complexity and beauty.